Digital Eye Fatigue: Why Screens Make Your Eyes Tired

-Jake finishes his workday staring at spreadsheets and emails for eight hours straight.
+Jake finishes his workday staring at spreadsheets, emails, browser tabs, and video calls for hours.
 When he finally stands up, his eyes feel dry, heavy, and slightly blurry.
-He assumes he’s just tired — but what he’s actually experiencing is computer eye fatigue.
+He assumes he is just tired, but the pattern points to digital eye fatigue.

 Computer eye fatigue, also called digital eye strain, is temporary discomfort caused by prolonged screen use.
 Symptoms often include dry eyes, blurry vision, headaches, and difficulty focusing.
 It usually happens because people blink less, focus continuously, and use screens without taking regular visual breaks.